AleksiHieta/AleksiHieta.github.io/README.txt

 HTML entities at dev.w3.org is helpful for listing special chars

 <a> is for all links.
 Can link to another page, a file, or a download
+    https://google.com for 'href' goes to a whole new site use attribute=_blank for opening a new tab